GoLearnToCode/kiei925-winter15/workbook/setup.md

 - You have a Github account and have installed the Github app
 - You have Sublime Text 3 installed

-(If you're using the same computer you used for KIEI-924, you're already set)
+If you're using the same computer you used for KIEI-924, you're already set.
+If you have no idea what I'm talking about, check [the setup instructions for KIEI-924](http://golearntocode.com/kiei924-winter15-ev/workbook/setup).

 Then, follow the instructions below, based on your platform.